- Riding the stunning coastal road from Alghero to Bosa

 - Meals: Breakfast

-After breakfast we will transfer you to Cagliari Elmas Airport (CAG) for your return flight.
-If you have opted to fly back from Alghero we will transfer you to the bus station to meet your transfer up to the north of the island.
+Alternatively, those who have opted to fly back from Alghero will be dropped off at the bus station to connect with bus transfers to the north of the island.

 Sardinia is a cyclists paradise, with excellent quality tarmac, wide roads, few cars and low urbanisation.
 You will be enchanted by the gradual undulating roads along the coast, passing watch towers, high cliffs and descending to long sandy beaches.
 As we leave the coast to ride towards the interior, the terrain becomes more mountainous, with longer gradual climbs, alternating with smooth flowing descents.
 Very short sections leading to the accommodation could be on gravel roads.